AmerSar21/Consultation-and-Monitoring/README.md

 npm run start
 ```

-### I'll see you in the next one! 🚀
 =======
-# mern-crash-course
+# A consultation and monitoring for teachers and students
-A test development for a MERN Stack Web App
+A project for consultation between teachers and students (MERN Stack Web App)
 >>>>>>> f37f0a33b3aca3fc77a5b36c83cfeb8e5eb09b68